 Everything You Need to Know About Pea Protein

 Theses days, walking down a protein powder aisle can be overwhelming.
-Proteins made from whey, casein and egg-whites surround you, as do a plethora of plant-based proteins such as pea, soy, rice, and of course, those extreme-looking protein powders that claim they will turn you into the incredible hulk.
+Proteins made from whey, casein and egg-whites surround you, as do a plethora of plant-based protein options such as pea protein, soy, rice, and of course, those extreme-looking protein powders that claim they will turn you into the incredible hulk.

 So what do you choose?